navinranjan7/WTPose/README.md

 | WTPose-L | 384x288 | 32.8 | 104.2 | 77.56 | 82.61 |config | log | - |

-## **Installation**
+# Installation and Setup

 To use this code, clone the repository and refer to [installation.md](https://mmpose.readthedocs.io/en/latest/installation.html) for more detailed installation and dataset preparation.
+Alternatively, you can use [environment.yaml](https://github.com/navinranjan7/WTPose/blob/main/environment.yaml) to create an environment.

 ## **Usage**
 Run the following command to start training or evaluation: